 As part of the Concept of Support for the Arts for 2015-2020 the Czech Music Export Office was established, its focus being to promote Czech contemporary music abroad and advance its standing in international markets.

 The pro-export music agency SoundCzech was founded in 2016.
-In addition to promoting the Czech music scene abroad, it also supports vocational educational training and tries to connect music professionals with each other, both within the Czech Republic and internationally.
+In addition to promoting the Czech music scene abroad, it also supports vocational educational training and tries to connect music professionals with each other both within the CR and internationally.
 The agency also played an important role in uniting the music industry while lockdown measures were in place in the country to combat COVID-19, which had a particularly hard impact on the music sector (see also 2.9.)